What are your expectations of Starbucks?

 Are we supposed to be ‘livid’ because Starbucks isn’t meeting Christian expectations?
 How did we come to expect Starbucks to acknowledge, even promote, Christmas (and therefore Christianity), to its coffee-consuming clientele?

-Any such disappointment in Starbucks is caused by false expectations.
+False expectations cause any such disappointment in Starbucks.
 God’s expectation is that the ‘good news’ of Jesus Christ and his kingdom be proclaimed by the lives and lips of his people, not cardboard coffee cups.

 I propose that if we experience disappointment with God, it is because we have warped expectations of God.

 How do we unmask misleading expectations about God and recover true expectations?